2024 BBBS Broward Mentorship Statistics

 Broward’s Bigs By the Numbers: Mentor Statistics

-Our volunteers have a wide range of educational backgrounds: 26% have bachelor’s degrees, 13% have master’s degrees, 9% have some college, 4.6% have associate degrees, and about 3% have some high school education.
+Our volunteers have a wide range of educational backgrounds: 25% have bachelor’s degrees, 18% have post-graduate degrees, 9% have some college, and 5.3% have associate degrees.
+(The remaining 42.7% includes high school diplomas and people who left the question blank.)

 The largest age range of volunteers among BBBS of Broward is the 30-something group:

-Nationally, 32% of Bigs identify as BIPOC (black, indigenous, people of color), but in Broward County, more than half of Bigs (about 54%) identify as BIPOC:
+Nationally, 32% of Bigs identify as BIPOC (Black, indigenous, people of color), but in Broward County, 67.14% of Bigs identify as BIPOC:

 - Black/African-American 26%